CenFs/wsd17-ReactPlay/README.md

 ## Project execution
 * We will use whatsapp for communication.
+* We will use Scrum methodology during development, so development is divided into sprints.
+* We will meet live (face to face/Skype) when starting new sprints and when needed.
-* Normally, everyone is assigned her/his own tasks, and coding seperately.
+* Normally everyone is assigned their own tasks and coding is done seperately.
-* We will meet face to face at least once every two weeks to see what's going on, and what need to be adjusted.
+* Coding night will be held when necessary.
-* We will use gitlab issue tracker for task and issue tracking.
+* We will use gitlab issue tracker for sprint backlog and issue tracking.
-* Coding jams will be held when necessary.

 ## List of features
 * User groups and basic user functionalities.
     * Any users can browse and search games.
     * Players can buy and play games, check and submit to highscores, save and load gamestates.